Life’s way too short to goof off, watch Minions or smell the roses. There’s some very serious parenting to be done everyone …

 Isn’t that what this is all about?
 Joy, not multi-tasking.
 Someday the girls won’t demand my attention anymore, they won’t even want it.

 There is always something to do, and I suppose there always will be.
-I’m working to silence my anal-retentiveness (which I realize is a form of anxiety) to gain more of the good stuff.
+I’m working to silence my anal-retentiveness (which I realise is a form of anxiety) to gain more of the good stuff.
 I don’t need to cook every single night, the phone needs to go away more often, we won’t implode if no one bathes for a day or two.

 Rather than rushing through ‘jobs’, I’m thinking it’s actually more productive to give my budding comedian an attentive audience.
 Maybe then I will have, and be, a lot more fun.